mithunkumar123x/React_with_Sharpner/README.md

 Creating my  own first Component :

  [Only when the form is visible on the screen try this] - Whenever the user types anything on the screen anything on the form show that in console.log .You simply have to use vanilla JS. - 'onChange' and event object

+ Add two way binding : this is useful on form submission add setuserInput and add value in input tag.